basecamp/bc3-api/sections/google_documents.md

 Subscribers are only replaced when you address them: omit both `subscriptions` and `notify` and a drafted Google document keeps its current subscribers; send either one to recompute the list.
-The creator and whoever makes the update are always on the list.
+The creator is always on the list.

 ###### Example JSON Request
 <!-- START PUT PAYLOAD /buckets/1/google_documents/2.json -->